sunsibar/docs-software_devel/book/software_devel/99_docker/01_docker.md

 $ docker commit -m "fork Daphne's duck" shady_giraffe your/duck:v2
 ```

 Wherever you see a funny-looking name like `shady_giraffe` in Docker, this is just another way to reference the container.
 We either can use the container ID, `18f13bb4571a` or the designated name (ie. `shady_giraffe`).
 The above `your` can be your username or an organization you belong to on a Docker registry.
-This image will be called `your/duck`, and has an optional version identifier, `v2`.
-Now we can push it to the registry:
+This image repository will be called `your/duck`, and has an optional version identifier, `v2`.
+Now we can push it to the Docker Hub registry:

 ```
 $ docker push your/duck:v2